 Government policy requires that boards are representative of the diversity and demographic make-up of New Zealand, including gender, ethnicity, age and geographic location.

-When considering a new appointment we seek input from the Ministry for Women, Te Puni Kōkiri, the Ministry for Pacific Peoples, the Office of Ethnic Communities, the Office for Disability Issues and relevant community and professional organisations.
+When considering a new appointment we seek input from the Ministry for Women, Te Puni Kōkiri, the Ministry for Pacific Peoples, the Ministry for Ethnic Communities, the Office for Disability Issues and relevant community and professional organisations.

 As well as meeting key competencies that apply to their position, board members must have an appreciation of the Crown’s role as the key stakeholder.